-Interim reports by Beneficiary(ies) have to be submitted in eMS not later than 1 month after the end of each reporting period (6 months).
+Interim reports by Beneficiary(ies) have to be submitted in eMS not later than 1 month after the end of each reporting period (first period of 4 months and second period of 8 months).
 The expenditure verification by public officer / auditor may take up to 60 calendar days.
-The consolidated report shall be submitted to the JTS by the Lead Beneficiary within 1 month after the expenditure verification report of all beneficiaries has been issued by the public officer/auditor.
+The consolidated report shall be submitted to the JTS by the Lead Beneficiary within 30 calendar days after the expenditure verification report of all beneficiaries has been issued by the public officer/auditor.
 The MA and JTS may request additional information and this information must be supplied within 10 working days of the request.

-The Final Report is a prerequisite for request of the balance payment for the payment option one and a prerequisite for payment options two and three.
+The Final Report is a prerequisite for request of the balance payment.
 The Final Report consists of a narrative report and a financial report and an expenditure verification by public officer or auditor.
 The Final Report shall contain a detailed description of the conditions in which the project was carried out, information on the steps taken to ensure the visibility of Programme financing, information with which to evaluate the project's outputs, the proof of the transfers of ownership and a final statement of all the eligible costs of the project, plus a full summary statement of the project's income and expenditure and payments received.
 The Final Report has to be submitted in eMS no later than three months after the finalization of the project implementation.
+The more detailed procedures of reporting is described in the implementation guidelines.